Updated: 2/11/19 | February 11th, 2019

 What do you think of the flashpacking trend?
-Backpacking has this mythos around that it’s not real if you have more than two pennies to your name but I think gizmos and gadgets make travel easier today, as long as you don’t get too tied to them.
+Backpacking has this mythos around that it’s not real if you have more than two pennies to your name but I think gizmos and gadgets make travel easier today.

 If you could only tell one thing to a new traveler, what would it be?

 Slow down and enjoy yourself.
 Take your time, and don’t set limits.
 New travelers tend to be both excited and nervous about the journey ahead, and I think that is totally great and normal.
 Just don’t let that excitement and anticipation trick you into thinking you have a jam all your travel dreams and ambitions into one journey.
 You’ll be ten times as travel-savvy after your first two weeks on the road, so be flexible and don’t micromanage things.